 The Compensation Committee reviews, adjusts and recommends to the Board the non-equity and equity incentive awards for the NEOs.
-The grant date of the annual equity awards is the date of the February Board meeting, when awards are approved.
-SSARs for eligible employees are granted with an exercise price equal to the closing price of PartnerRe common shares on the grant date.
+The grant date of the annual equity awards is the date of the first Board meeting of the year, when awards are approved.
+SSARs are granted with an exercise price equal to the closing price of PartnerRe common shares on the grant date.